 The housing crisis is finally in the rear-view mirror as the real estate market moves down the road to a complete recovery.
 Home values are up, home sales are up, and distressed sales (foreclosures and short sales) have fallen to their lowest points in years.
-It seems that the market will continue to strengthen in 2018.
+The market will continue to strengthen in 2018.

 However, there is one thing that may cause the industry to tap the brakes: a lack of housing inventory.
-While buyer demand looks like it will remain strong throughout the year, supply is not keeping up.
+Buyer demand naturally increases during the summer months, but supply is not keeping up.